ShahidAbbasKhan/SmartContracts/README.md

 - sendMoney Function:

       sending some value to smart contract address will be stored on smart contract also store in balanceReceived in the form of address => balance key value pairs that which address has deposit how much amount:
 - withdrawAllMoney Function:

       The address which sent amount to contract address can withdraw amount that is deposited by that address, to any address then from balanceReceive mapping amount will be zero of that address.

+## WithdrawBalance Smart Contract

+- receiveBalance Function:

+      This function will receive balance from addresses to store on contract address and also store address and that address value deposited:
+- showBalanceFunction:

+      will return the total balance received by contract address:
+- withDrawAmount Function:

+      This function will get address and amount that sender want to send money to particular Address and amount that will be deducted from sender amount stored in mapping and contract address.